xiaolaba/ESP32_M5Stack_AWS_IoT_EduKit_quick_test/README.md

 # ESP32_AWS_IoT_EduKit_quick_test
-batch file for windows, before doing this, install Arduino IDE &amp; esp32core to get the esptool.exe ready in your PC.
+batch file for windows, before doing this, install Arduino IDE &amp; esp32core to get the esptool.exe ready in your PC. or just uses this local copy here, [esptool.exe](esptool.exe).

 connect AWS IoT EduKit core2 to PC USB, find the com port number with DEVICE manager, WIN10 will install the driver of CP210x automatically.